joakim/ternary/readme.md

 | **Decision system**   | approve  | reject   | needs review   |
 | **Electrical charge** | positive | negative | no charge      |

+> Ternary – either you need it, you don't need it, or you don't know whether you need it.

 A variable that is `true | false | undefined` is already ternary.
 This library merely formalizes that and provides useful functions for correct evaluation using ternary logic.

-In JavaScript's conditionals, `undefined` is coerced to `false` and effectively ignored.
+In JavaScript's own conditionals, `undefined` is coerced to `false` and effectively ignored.

 In Kleene/Łukasiewicz's ternary logic, `undefined` _propagates_: a compound condition is `true` or `false` only if it is _definitely_ `true` or _definitely_ `false`; otherwise it is `undefined`.

 In Priest's logic of paradox, a compound condition is `true` if it is either _definitely_ `true` or _simultaneously_ `true` and `false`, here represented by the value `undefined`.

-> Ternary – either you need it, you don't need it, or you don't know whether you need it.

 ## Installation